 Alexander Blacke (Hal Linden) was a debonair magician who liked to solve crimes with the help of his conman father, Leonard (Harry Morgan), who was also a master of disguise.

 After Barney Miller ended, Linden didn’t want to do another series as most of the things offered to him were very similar in personality to that of Miller.
 He took the role of Blacke because it was different, Blacke was outgoing, and the storylines were exciting.

-After Morgan’s series After MASH was cancelled he intended doing little acting and certainly had no desire to work on a series again, but when he was sent the script for the show, he loved it as it was different from anything he had ever worked on before.
+After Morgan’s series After MASH was cancelled, he intended to do little acting and certainly had no desire to work on a series again, but when he was sent the script for the show, he loved it as it was different from anything he had ever worked on before.

-Blacke’s Magic was created by Richard Levinson, William Link and Peter S. Fischer the team that delivered Murder, She Wrote.
-Jim Steinmeyer (who created many of Doug Hennings illusions) came up with the illusions for the series.
+Blacke’s Magic was created by Richard Levinson, William Link and Peter S. Fischer, the team that delivered Murder, She Wrote.
+Jim Steinmeyer (who created many of Canadian magician Doug Henning’s illusions) came up with the illusions for the series.

-Reminiscent of the old 70s Bill Bixby series, The Magician, the series was meant to be a mid-season replacement but NBC had shows that were doing so well in the ratings that finding a place for the series was difficult.
+Reminiscent of the old 70s Bill Bixby series, The Magician, the series was meant to be a mid-season replacement, but NBC had shows that were doing so well in the ratings that finding a place for Blacke’s Magic was difficult.